AnnyNaWeb/anny.github.io/_posts/2024-11-22-exploratory-test.markdown

 ---
 layout: post
-title:  "How to Implement Session-Based Exploratory Testing in Your Indie Game"
+title:  "How to do Session-Based Exploratory Testing in Your Indie Game"
 date:   2024-11-22 21:30:00
 categories: qa
 author: Anny Sousa